isabelle-dr/WhatTheChord/README.md

 # What the chord
-Chord predictor using a CNN on choma vectors
+Chord predictor using a Convolutional Neural Network on image representations of audio

 ## About the project
 This project was part of LighthouseLabs data science bootcamp and took two weeks to complete.
 It consisted of: